rpapaluca/rna-pathways/learners/setup.md

 We will use RNA-seq data from Fu et al., 2015 (<https://www.ncbi.nlm.nih.gov/pubmed/25730472>).

-We have also provided the data we will be using within the GitHub repo.
+We have provided the data we will be using within the GitHub repo.
 To access them:

 - [limma-voom_basalpregnant-basallactate](episodes/data/limma-voom_basalpregnant-basallactate)
 - [limma-voom_luminalpregnant-luminallactate](episodes/data/limma-voom_luminalpregnant-luminallactate)